h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 + Ability to think outside of the box in order to determine innovative ways of penetrating internal networks.

 All of this is extremely fair in my opinion.
 In fact, you will know so much about these things you will want to cry at times 😊.
 After taking SLAE I jumped right into prep for CTP/OSCE.
-I blogged all of my preparation [here] (https://h0mbre.github.io/).
+I blogged all of my preparation [here](https://h0mbre.github.io/).
 I spent a ton of time researching the exploit concepts and reading people’s blogs and spent tons of time in Immunity debugger.
 By the time CTP actually started for me I felt like most of the information was review.
 This was the goal though, I wanted to be overprepared.
 I think if you solely use the limited lab environment of CTP you will be in a tough spot come exam time.
 I recommend grabbing a Windows 7 VM from Microsoft and downloading Vulnserver as a bare minimum to supplementing your CTP lab work.
 My exposure to Assembly from SLAE was a huge factor for my success during CTP/OSCE, I can’t imagine coming into the course never having done any work in Assembly.

 In a lot of ways, OSCE was frustrating but the one I’m most proud of to date.
 For one, the materials and lab environment weren’t too robust.
 I think a lot of is expected of the student with regards to supplemental research, which is normally fine I just guess I had different expectations.
 This isn’t to say that I didn’t learn a bunch of useful techniques and tricks during the course, I definitely did, I would just say it’s less self-contained than say OSCP and by quite a bit.